recyclable · reusable · rewarding · minneapolis

 paper + polyethylene plastic lining

-Paper containers with traditional polyethylene (PE) plastic lining instead of PLA.
-The marketing leans on the paper exterior; the reality is the plastic interior.
+Paper containers with a regular polyethylene (PE) plastic lining instead of PLA.
+The outside is paper.
+The inside is plastic.
+The marketing tends to focus on the outside.

-• The plastic lining makes the paper non-recyclable through standard programs.
+• The plastic lining means the paper can't go in standard recycling.

-• Essentially a plastic container with a paper aesthetic.
+• It's basically a plastic container wearing a paper jacket.

-• Can leach chemicals at high temperatures — not ideal for microwave reheating.
+• It can leach at high temperatures, so it's not great for microwave reheating.

-• Doesn't break down meaningfully in any home environment.
+• It doesn't break down in any normal home environment.

-Why we ruled it out: plastic in disguise.
-If we're going to use plastic, we'll use the kind you can actually recycle and reuse — not paper-wrapped petroleum.
+Why we passed: if we're going to use plastic, we'd rather use the kind you can actually recycle and reuse — not petroleum wrapped in paper.

 10 meals, two outcomes

-when we mapped out what actually happens after a customer finishes a week of meals, the difference between the marketing and the reality lined up like this.
+we mapped out what actually happens to a container after a week of meals — once with the "compostable" version, once with ours. the gap between the marketing and the real outcome looked like this.

 "eco-friendly" competitor